Jump to Recipe

 - Pour the corned beef hash mixture into a frying pan or skillet that has been pre-heated and cook covered over low heat for about 40-45 minutes.

-- Once the meat and potatoes are nicely browned, season to taste with salt and black pepper and serve in a bowl.
+- Once you have crispy corned beef and brown potatoes, season to taste with salt and black pepper and serve in a bowl.
 Top the finished dish with a poached or fried egg and hot sauce, if desired.